-For the event counter mode, the minimum pulse width required on the EXT INT pin is 2 $\phi$ clock periods, and the minimum inactive time is 2 $\phi$ clock periods; therefore, the maximum repetition rate is 500 Hz.
+For the event counter mode, the minimum pulse width required on the EXT INT pin is 2 φ clock periods, and the minimum inactive time is 2 φ clock periods; therefore, the maximum repetition rate is 500 Hz.

 When the timer is in the interval timer mode, the EXT INT pin is available for non-timer-related interrupts.
 If ICP bit 0 is set, an external interrupt request latch is set when there is a transition from the inactive level to the active level of the EXT INT pin (EXT INT is an edge-triggered input).
 The interrupt request is latched until either acknowledged by the CPU or ICP bit 0 is cleared (unlike timer interrupt requests, which remain latched even when ICP bit 1 is cleared).
-External interrupts are handled in the same fashion when the timer is in the pulse width measurement mode or in the event counter mode, except that in the pulse width measurement mode the external interrupt request latch is set on the transition from the active level to the inactive level.
+External interrupts are handled in the same fashion when the timer is in the pulse width measurement mode or in the event counter mode, except that in the pulse width measurement mode the external interrupt request latch is set on the trailing edge of the EXT INT input; that is, on the transition from the active level to the inactive level.